COLOURS – A high-performance state game – New Code NLP.

 Alternatively, use the condition from the alphabet game – raising the left leg at the same time as clicking the fingers on the right hand for red ink, raising the right leg at the same time as clicking fingers on the left hand for green ink, and bending both knees or lifting up onto tip-toes at the same time as clicking fingers on both hands for blue.

-3. Set the condition of responding to the colour of ink as they have been and articulating the written word as they click their fingers.
+3. Set the condition of responding to the colour of ink as they have been, and add in the condition of articulating the written word as they click their fingers.

-For example: For the first word on the second line as shown in the example above, they would clap hands twice and click fingers on the right hand (responding to the RED coloured ink) and say, “BLUE.”
+For example: For the first word on the second line as shown in the picture above, they would click fingers on the right hand (responding to the RED coloured ink) and say, “BLUE.”
 Articulating the written word.

 New Code High-Performance States and the New Code Change Format